• Skip to main content

 A typical double top can therefore be broken down as follows:

-Typical double top short trading pattern.
+Typical double top pattern.
+Reversal bearish formation.

 Typical double top pattern requires a close below the neckline to enforce a valid short entry.